khoo-jeremy/Tensorflow-Deep-Learning/README.md

-# Tensorflow-Deep-Learning
+# Tensorflow Deep Learning
 Contains course assignments for training deep neural networks in Tensorflow.

 This project consists of several assignments completed for the [Udacity Deep Learning Course](https://www.udacity.com/course/deep-learning--ud730).
-The assignments are written in IPython notebooks, and involve Python implementations using the Tensorflow library to **prepare datasets, build and train fully connected and convolutional networks, and apply techniques such as regularization and dropout to optimize networks.**

-This project developed my hands-on experience in file parsing and handling, linear algebra and matrix operations, deep learning theory, and the application of neural networks in Python.
+The assignments are written in IPython notebooks, and involve hands-on experience in file parsing and handling, linear algebra and matrix operations, and the implementation and optimzation of deep neural networks.

 Each assignment is organized by topic:
 * [Dataset preperation](#dataset-preperation) under **_1_notmnist.ipynb_**